mpaannddreew/momo/readme.md

 ## Signup For An Account

-Follow this link to our developer portal and [signup](https://momodeveloper.mtn.com/signup.html) for an account.
+Follow this link to the developer portal and [signup](https://momodeveloper.mtn.com/signup.html) for an account.

 ## Subscribe To Products